 After 3,000 years the Shijing is at last readable in English.
 This is the only readable translation I have found, certainly the only one that makes these ancient poems enjoyable to read.

-To me there is a magic about hearing meaningful, human messages from such a distant past, a time when the city of Rome had scarcely or not yet been founded.
+To me there is a magic about hearing meaningful, human messages from such a distant past – a time when the city of Rome had scarcely or not yet been founded, and China was on the cusp of transition from cruel barbarism to high civilization.
 And the magic is all the greater when we can not only understand what the poets were saying but hear the speech-music with which they said it.
-So now, in this book, I have produced a complete translation of all 305 poems (which cover a wider variety of topics than those in my 2006 book).
+So now, in this book, I have produced a complete translation of all 305 poems (which cover a much wider variety of themes than those in my 2006 book), together with an introductory chapter setting the poems in the context of the society of the early Zhou dynasty and discussing their literary technique, a map identifying their many geographical references, an alphabetized glossary showing the meanings of each Old Chinese word used in the poems, and more.

 To give you a flavour, here is Ode 155: